-Zoos and wildlife parks are officially open, and what better way to celebrate than by actually visiting one?
+Zoos and wildlife parks make for unique and wonderful days out, and you don’t have to miss out in Manchester.
 The North West is home to thousands of threatened and endangered animals – providing a once-in-a-lifetime chance to see some extra special exotic species.
 Stretch your legs and take a walk around some of the best zoos and wildlife parks near Manchester – whether you have kids in tow or not.

 1. Chester Zoo

-Located in Cheshire, Chester Zoo is one of the UK’s largest zoos and is home to over 35,000 animals.
+Located in Cheshire, Chester Zoo is one of the UK’s largest zoos and is home to over 35,000 animals – just a stone’s throw from Manchester.
 We know.
 That’s a whole lot of animals to see.
 The park cares for a large number of endangered species, with the zoo working on various conservation and breeding projects to help prevent their extinction.
 Walk around the huge site and see animals such as monkeys, otters, lemurs, jaguars and thousands of other threatened exotic species.
 Check out their outdoor food vendors and the Street Kitchen while you’re there, or take part in one of the many activities that the zoo hosts throughout the year (including a photography course!).
 Chester Zoo, Chester, CH2 1EU.

 2. Gauntlet Birds of Prey, Eagle & Vulture Park

-A little bit different from the usual zoos, Gauntlet Birds of Prey, Eagle & Vulture Park is home to over 120 birds and is actually one of only five bird of prey centres in the UK.
+A little bit different from the usual zoos, Gauntlet Birds of Prey, Eagle & Vulture Park is home to over 120 birds, providing something different for the people of Manchester, and is actually one of only five bird of prey centres in the UK.
 Impressive.
 Get up close and personal with some majestic species, including owls, eagles, hawks and more.
 Guests can enjoy bird of prey shows during their visit and ‘meet and greet’ with the fascinating flying creatures.
 Gauntlet Birds of Prey, Eagle & Vulture Park, Manchester Road, Knutsford, WA16 0SX.

 3. Peak Wildlife Park